Laying a slab base for a Steel Shed (Or: An eejit attempts to lay a base)

 - While a wheelbarrow isn’t essential for this work, I do wish I’d gotten one ahead of time.
 Using the old hand-cart made everything that little bit more stressful – and to be honest, a wheelbarrow is always going to be handy for around the garden anyway.

 - I’d also strained by back towards the end of job by not lifting the last few slabs correctly.
 It’s not something you might think of, but if like me you’re not very DIY orientated, you might overlook this aspect of this and give yourself an evening on the couch complaining.
-I’m all a-okay now, but it was a stupid thing to overlook.
+I’m all a-okay now (thanks for your concern), but it was a stupid thing to overlook.

 - This one is an odd one, but I didn’t think to ask the guy from Murdocks to unload the tonne of gravel into a particular place.
 He dropped it where I asked him to, but where I asked him to was where I normally park my car.
 So if you can, get it out of the way when they’re delivering.